mccourtm12/Mccourtm12/README.md

 # 👋 Hi, I'm Marcus McCourt

 I'm a recent graduate from Maastricht University with a degree in Business Engineering.
-I’m passionate about turning data into strategic insights — particularly at the intersection of **financial planning**, **data automation**, and **emerging technologies** like crypto.
+I’m passionate about turning data into strategic insights — particularly at the intersection of **financial planning**, **data automation**, and **emerging technologies**.

 ---